Dcode99/Blockchain-Healthcare-Project/README.md

 # Sources:

 The initial commands and structure for this document used is from the Hyperledger Iroha Python repository (https://github.com/hyperledger/iroha-python).
-The network structure is based off of the work by Ta-SeenJunaid (https://github.com/Ta-SeenJunaid/Hyperledger_Iroha_Multi_Node_Tutorial).
+The network structure for multiple Iroha nodes is based off of the work by Ta-SeenJunaid (https://github.com/Ta-SeenJunaid/Hyperledger_Iroha_Multi_Node_Tutorial).

 # Notes: